 Rabbit SEO – You can try this SEO app for free, but the premium version starts from $7.49.
 It’s a complete ranking solution and tells you how to optimize your landing pages for search engine preference.
 They send you email updates related to the rankings of your site and also help track your competitors.

 With WordPress, there are many plugins available to help with your site's SEO capabilities.
 Two of the most popular are listed below

-Yoast SEO – Yoast, utilized by over 5 million websites, is the most popular SEO plugin for WordPress.
+Yoast SEO – Yoast, utilized by over 5 million websites, is the most popular SEO WordPress plugin.
 You can try it for free, but unfortunately, the free version is quite limited.
 The paid version will cost you $69 for one website, and it provides several fantastic features.
 It offers you suggestions of where to internally link your web pages and optimization for multiple keywords etc.

 RankMath –Rank Math is another popular WordPress SEO plugin.
 It is entirely free and offers various features such as setting up your site name, meta description, and URL according to your keyword.
 Also, it helps to optimize your site for multiple keywords, free of cost.
 Rank Math is a fantastic plugin for on-page optimization.

 As far as SEO is concerned, top bloggers recommend WordPress for SEO.
 One of the reasons is its integrated features dedicated to ranking on google.

 If you have basic SEO requirements, then Wix is not a bad option.
 However, if you are looking at the long term and may decide to hire an agency for your search engine optimization, WordPress is the better option.
 You can find more details by visiting this link

 7) Maintenance & Security - Which one is easier to Maintain?